 Because you do fewer sets on a weekly basis, you can in principle use a lower training frequency.

 If possible, maintain your regular training frequency as much as possible, but do shorter training sessions.
+In any case, do no more than 10 sets per workout and no more than 15 to 25 sets in total.

 CONCLUSION AND ADVICE